youngde811/Lisa/README.md

 Meta Object Protocol (MOP) sprinkled about, and may be easily integrated into just about any Common Lisp application with little effort.

-A core behavior of Lisa is the ability to reason over CLOS objects without imposing special class hierarchy requirements; thus it should be possible to easily augment existing CLOS applications with reasoning capabilities.
+A unique behavior of Lisa is the ability to reason over CLOS objects without imposing special class hierarchy requirements; thus it should be possible to easily augment existing CLOS applications with reasoning capabilities.
 As Lisa is an extension to Common Lisp, the full power of the Lisp environment is always available.
 Lisa-enabled applications should run on any ANSI-compliant Common Lisp platform.

+**READ THIS CAREFULLY!**

-**NB**: Lisa is currently undergoing a re-home from SourceForge to GitHub (here).
+Lisa is currently undergoing a re-home from SourceForge to GitHub (here).
 Just about every file has been touched in some way, and the code itself has not yet been regression tested in SBCL.
 Once done (soon), I'll remove this notice.

 ## Supported Lisps ##